Fast approximation of the affinity dimension for dominated affine iterated function systems: Overview of the method and statement of the main technical theorem

 \section{Overview of the method and statement of the main technical theorem}

 The method underlying Theorem \ref{th:main} is, like Theorem \ref{th:one}, based on Fredholm determinants of transfer operators, and in broad terms resembles many other arguments of this type such as \cite{JePo02,JePo05,JePo16,Po10,PoJe00,PoVy16,PoWe08}.
-Both in order to give a sense of the organisation of this article and to indicate the difficulties present in the proof of Theorem \ref{th:main} which do not occur in the context of Theorem \ref{th:one} let us briefly describe this strategy.
-We recall that an operator $\mathscr{L}$ on an infinite-dimensional Hilbert space is called trace-class if the sequence of approximation numbers
+Both in order to give a sense of the organisation of this article and to indicate those complications present in the proof of Theorem \ref{th:main} which do not occur in the context of Theorem \ref{th:one} let us briefly describe this strategy.
+For simplicity we will specialise our description to the situation in which the transfer operators act on a Hilbert space, although this is not a strict requirement.